code-devel/NewsApp/README.md

-# My NewsApp - all your new in one app.
+# My NewsApp - all your news in one app.

 This app is created to get all you top headlines hapenning around.